-- Either brew the desired amount of coffee in advance, like the night before, and let it cool in a sealed mason jar or pitcher—perfect if your blender can't handle hot liquids.
+- Either make the desired amount of coffee in advance, like the night before, and let it cool in a sealed mason jar or pitcher—perfect if your blender can't handle hot liquids.

-- Or blend all the ingredients with freshly brewed coffee, release some of its steam a bit before adding it to the blender— and then pour the drink right over ice cubes.
+- Or make your cup of freshly brewed coffee whenever you are ready to make this healthy iced coffee drink, release some of its steam a bit before adding it to the blender with the rest of the ingredients, and then pour it right over ice cubes.

 - Even if your blender can handle hot liquids, work in small batches, or let the coffee cool a bit before mixing it (safety first, right?)

-I love making this drink with unsweetened cashew milk.
-This plant-based kind of milk adds a lovely creamy and nutty flavor.
-You can also use almond or hazelnut milk, but a cashew milk latte is naturally sweeter and creates a nice layer of foam once blended.
+I love making this drink with unsweetened cashew milk because it adds a lovely creamy and nutty flavor.
+Almond or hazelnut milk will do as well, but cashew milk is naturally sweeter and creates a nice layer of foam once blended.

 Usually, I measure about ¼ cup of milk per cup of coffee because I like it that way.
 But feel free to make yours lighter or stronger by adding less.
 Taste test and find your perfect coffee to milk ratio!

-Tip: make cashew milk ice cubes in advance if making an instant iced latte.
+Tip: make cashew milk ice cubes in advance for an instant iced latte.
 Cashew milk freezes well, and they pop easily out of ice cube trays.
 Replace them with regular water ice cubes for a less diluted coffee flavor.

 How to naturally sweeten an iced latte

-Use very soft pitted Medjool dates.
-It adds not only natural sweetness but also a heavenly caramel-like taste.
-I measure one Medjool date per cup of coffee—enough to add sweetness without losing the coffee flavor.
-Add a second if you like it closer to an iced latte caramel from a coffee house—though still healthier and less sweet.
+Use very soft pitted Medjool dates to make a healthy caramel iced coffee, add natural sweetness and a heavenly caramel-like taste.
+I measure half or one whole Medjool date per cup of coffee—enough to add a tad sweetness without losing the coffee flavor.
+If you like it closer to an iced latte caramel from a coffee house, blend in a second one—still healthier and less sweet.